CU-Boulder-CRDDS/data_bootcamp_2023/content/census_data_ethics.md

 ---
 layout: default
 title: Ethics and the Social Context of Data
-has_children: true
+has_children: false
 nav_order: 1.522
 ---

-# Ethics and the Social Context of Data: A Case Study of the United States Census
+# Ethics and the Social Context of Data

-**Session Recording:** Link will be posted here after Bootcamp.

 ## Instructor
 Nickoal Eichmann-Kalwara\